tyriis/home-ops/README.md

 - The Foundation: [flux.home-cluster][flux-home-cluster-url] starting with a first iteration and learn Flux and GitOps principles with some old hardware.
 - The Minimal Redundancy Edition: [flux.pi-k3s.home][flux-pi-k3s-home-url] starting a new project with a Raspberry Pi based GitOps Flux Cluster, with three control planes.
-- The merge: [flux.k3s.home][flux-k3s-home-url] after a successfull testing phase I merged both projects into one cluster.
+- The Merge: [flux.k3s.home][flux-k3s-home-url] after a successfull testing phase I merged both projects into one cluster.

 By making my findings and work accessible to all, I strongly believe in the principle that knowledge should be free, empowering individuals to avoid repetitive endeavors and instead focus on new and exciting challenges.